NeleBiH/LiquidctlGUI/README.md

 -setting pump speed  --sets pump speed to a given slider position

+-profiles work partialy i need to change to save them into some config in home folder

 What it doesnt work or it is bugged
 ---------------------------------------------------------------------------------

--rgb control is curently unsupported on my system using crosair H170 water cooling

--rgb lights sometimes blink when setting fan and pump speed,why idk
+-rgb control is curently unsupported on my system using crosair H170 water cooling it has broken status on liquidctl (rgb lights sometimes blink when setting fan and pump speed,why idk)

 What i would like to add